Airstack-xyz/demos/xmtp/universal-resolver-final/README.md

 # Universal Resolver

+This folder contains the final code for building a universal resolver.

 This demo demonstrates how to use Airstack APIs to resolve any web3 identities to another.

 Web3 identities refer to: